parmeetnarang2812/CricInfo-Extractor/README.md

 ## ABOUT:
--The purpose of this project is to extract the information of Worldcup 2019 from Cricinfo and present that in the perform of excel and pdf scorecards.
+-The purpose of this project is to extract the information of Worldcup 2019 from Cricinfo and present that in the perform of excel and pdf scorecards. <br>
--To solve real purpose problems of extracting large information from websites.
+-To solve real purpose problems of extracting large information from websites. <br>
--A very good reason to make this project is to have good fun with webscrapping.
+-A very good reason to make this project is to have good fun with webscrapping. <br>

 ## TECH STACK:
--JAVASCRIPT
+-JAVASCRIPT <br>
--Node modules used:
+-Node modules used: <br>
-    -  Minimist-> Takes command line arguments
+    -  Minimist-> Takes command line arguments <br>
     -  Axios-> For making http request <br>
-    -  JSDOM-> For getting information from dom tree
+    -  JSDOM-> For getting information from dom tree <br>
-    -  EXCEL4NODE-> Used to make excel file
+    -  EXCEL4NODE-> Used to make excel file <br>
-    -  PDF_LIB-> Used to make scorecards in the form of pds
+    -  PDF_LIB-> Used to make scorecards in the form of pds <br>

-create folders of every team (data folder -> India, Australia, etc) and prepare pdfs of every team in it.

  ## FEATURES AND FUNCTIONS:
- Dowloading data in the form of HTML by making a http request using axios as we are not using any browser so axios will help to achieve this.
+ -Dowloading data in the form of HTML by making a http request using axios as we are not using any browser so axios will help to achieve this. <br>
- Reading HTML and extracting important and useful information using Jsdom Converting matches to teams using Array Manipulation Creating excel file and adding appropriate stuff in that excel using excel4node library Creating pdfs by making changes to Template pdf using pdf-lib library.
+ -Reading HTML and extracting important and useful information using Jsdom. <br>
+ -Converting matches to teams using Array Manipulation. <br>
+ -Creating excel file and adding appropriate stuff in that excel using excel4node library. <br>
+ -Creating pdfs by making changes to Template pdf using pdf-lib library. <br>

  ## EXTRACTED INFORMATION USING JSDOM LOOKS LIKE THIS:
  ![image](https://user-images.githubusercontent.com/56155933/136846517-4868ec6f-c2e8-4d4d-ab57-e521b14d52ae.png)